 Use void forms of a type for which service adequacy has been demonstrated, having sufficient strength to provide stability during handling and placing and to withstand hydrostatic pressures and other forces imposed upon them during concrete placement.
 Use form material that is neutral with respect to the generation of products harmful to the physical and structural properties of the concrete.
 Ensure that the presence of the form materials does not cause any detrimental effect to the concrete or other materials within the member.
 Positively vent all voids to the outside of the member.
-For end headers and inside forms, other materials capable of resisting the pressure from concrete are permitted.
+For end headers and inside forms, other materials capable of resisting the pressure from concrete are permitted, except that end headers used with CFRP strands must be either timber headers or steel headers with rubber grommets to protect the CFRP strands from damage.

 Use end headers so designed that they can be placed and maintained in correct position between the side forms.
 Hold the headers in place with devices capable of being removed or loosened after the concrete has attained its initial set allowing free form expansion during curing methods that involve heat.
-Use end headers with openings conforming to the prestressing steel pattern to permit passage of the prestressing steel.
-Locate the openings accurately within 1/8 inch of planned location of prestressing steel elements.
+Use end headers with openings conforming to the prestressing strand pattern to permit passage of the prestressing strand.
+Locate the openings accurately within 1/8 inch of planned location of prestressing strand elements.